Current News – June 2021

 Wherever possible please provide several days’ notice for repeat medication and food.

-To support social distancing we are able to post out medication using Royal Mail Signed For delivery service, for which there will be a fee for postage and packaging.
+To support social distancing and reduce non-essential travel we are able to post out medication using Royal Mail Signed For delivery service, for which there will be a fee for postage and packaging.
+Collection can be arranged if the need is urgent.

-Throughout this social distancing phase we will not be seeing minor routine appointments – Nail Clipping and problems where there are mild symptoms in your pet will either be postponed or, in many cases, we will arrange a telephone consultation with the Veterinary Surgeon.
-They may be able to give advice, decide if you need to be seen and possibly prescribe medication.
-Such consultations and the postponement of routine work significantly reduces social contact for us all.
+Throughout the period of time that there are lockdown restrictions we will see most minor problem or routine appointments provided we have appointment space.
+During telephone consultations we may be able to give advice, decide if you need to be seen and possibly prescribe medication.
+Such consultations and the postponement of routine work significantly reduces social contact and risk for us all.
 Remote consultations will be charged at the same rate as face-to-face consultations.
 The Veterinary Surgeon may ask you to send images or videos to view during the process.
 If you have a paid for remote consultation and subsequently we need to see you at the surgery there won’t be a charge for that consultation.

-We still believe preventive health is important so call us or email and discuss if you are on a health program for flea, tick and internal parasite / worm prevention, and to discuss vaccinations if they are becoming due.
-For the majority of pet vaccinations it is not urgent for them to be carried out in the short term.
-Adult boosters may be postponed for up to 3 months.
-It also depends on the risk associated with any particular situation and this has to be balanced with social distancing including human safety for you and our staff.
+We still believe preventive health is important so call us or email and discuss if you are on a health program for flea, tick and internal parasite / worm prevention (we can provide these treatments), and to discuss vaccinations if they are becoming due or if you are overdue.
+The work we will do depends on the risk associated with any particular situation and this has to be balanced with social distancing including human safety for you and our staff.

 Please read the rest of this page for further information, particularly if you are self-isolating, shielding or have coronaviral disease.